zhustec/jekyll-diagrams/README.md

 ### Graphviz

-You need first install graphviz with package manager on your system. e.g.
+You need first install graphviz with package manager on your system.
+Then you can use `graphviz` Liquid Tag to create amazing Graphviz images!

-* Gentoo Linux : `emerge graphviz`
-* Arch Linux : `pacman -S graphviz`

-Then you can use `graphviz`, `graph`, and `digraph` Liquid Tag for creating amazing Graphviz images!

 ```
 {% graphviz %}